 Baalbek is also a World Heritage Site.
 This ancient city was founded by the Phoenicians, who erected a giant temple for the god of Baal.

-But when the Romans came, the temple was transformed and dedicated to the god of Venus and when Islam invaded the city in the 637 AD, they added a Mosque on the site.
+But when the Romans came, the temple was transformed and dedicated to the god of Venus, and when Islam invaded the city in 637 AD, they added a Mosque on the site.

 The Romans built two additional temples, Venus and Bacchus.

-The decline of the temple began during the era of the Ottoman Empire and it was subsequently abandoned.
+The temple’s decline began during the Ottoman Empire’s era and was subsequently abandoned.

 Yellow Crane, China

 The Yellow Crane Temple is located in the city of Wuhan in Hubei Province.
-Dubbed one of the most stunning temples in Asia, this Buddhist shrine played an important role in the history of Chinese art.
+Dubbed one of the most stunning temples in Asia, this Buddhist shrine played an important role in Chinese art history.

-The first part of the temple was completed in 233 AD but over the years the structure has been destroyed and rebuilt on different occasions.
+The first part of the temple was completed in 233 AD, but the structure has been destroyed and rebuilt on different occasions over the years.

 Besakih Temple, Indonesia